-Of the requests received during this reporting period,

-19 were requests for information from federal government agencies.

-TekSavvy provided the requested information

-in response to 18 requests.
+Of the requests received during this reporting period, 4 request was for information from a federal government agency.
+TekSavvy provided the requested information in response to all 2 requests.

 Federal agencies have met with TekSavvy to discuss practices on both sides that respect investigative needs while protecting subscriber privacy.
-As a result, their requests typically result in disclosures if we have relevant information, which is reflected in the higher rate of disclosure in response to these requests.
+As a result, their requests typically result in disclosures if we have relevant information, which is reflected in the high rate of disclosure in response to these requests.